KJha02/AmortizedNestedReasoning/CARLO/README.md

 ### Inference Pair Representation
 This is a 2-dim vector, indicating two drivers' IDs, *i* and *j*. *i* is inferring *j* (as a lower-level driver) in this pair.

+*Results may vary from the original paper due to randomness, but trends across models should be similar.